The world is a fine place and worth the fighting for and I hate very much to leave it.

 Below are one or more quotes that share at least one tag with the quote at the top of the page

 Churchill, Winston.
-"Their Finest Hour."
+"We Shall Fight on the Beaches."
 House of Commons meeting.
-18 June 1940, The Palace of Westminster, London, England, UK.
+4 June 1940, The Palace of Westminster, London, England, UK.
 Address.

 Churchill, Winston.
-"Alone: Their Finest Hour."
+"Dunkirk: Wars Are Not Won by Evacuations."
 Blood, Toil, Tears and Sweat: The Great Speeches, edited by David Cannadine.
 Penguin Classics, 2007.